Simple Linear Regression: Complete Guide with Formulas, Examples & Python Implementation

 Visualizing the Least Squares Method

-To understand why the least squares method works, let's visualize how it finds the line that minimizes the sum of squared residuals.
+Let's visualize how it finds the line that minimizes the sum of squared residuals.
 The key insight is that we're looking for the line where the sum of the squared vertical distances from each point to the line is as small as possible.
 In this visualization, you'll see three different lines fitted to the same data: the optimal line (red) that minimizes the sum of squared residuals, and two suboptimal lines (blue and green) with higher residual sums.
+The thick red vertical lines clearly show the residuals (distances from points to the optimal line), while the blue and green dotted lines show residuals for the suboptimal models.
+The gray squares represent the squared residuals for the optimal line - their areas are proportional to the squared error magnitude, making it easy to see why the least squares method chooses the line with the smallest total squared error.

 Out[4]: